Paperwork for DJ Insurance, Electrical Safety (PAT) and more..

 The larger venues often ask for this and so you should ensure your suppliers are able to accommodate these requests often before you book them.

-Clients shouldn’t really need to get involved with the Paperwork.
-I’ll try to liaise directly with your venue and provide what they need.
+Clients shouldn’t really need to get involved with the DJ insurance or other Paperwork.
+I liaise directly with your venue and provide what they need.